golfmanager/api_v1/advancedSettings.md

 Don't generate a payment when any line has useDate in the future.
 They payment will be saved as a payment on account.
 When the date comes and you try to pay again (with the partial or full payment on account) the payment will be generated.

+**billing.skipTicketOnPayment**
+Value: true/false
+Automatically generate a ticket when making a payment.

 -----

 **eshop.thankyouPage**